Subscribe To This Site

 • 1 teaspoon White Pepper

-1 Put all the ingredients in a pan and bring to a boil.
+1 Put all the ingredients, except the eggplant and ampalaya, in a pan and bring to a boil.
 Do not stir.

-2 Turn the heat down and simmer for 10-12 minutes or until the fish is done.
+2 Add the eggplant and turn the heat down and simmer for 10-12 minutes or until the fish and eggplant are done.
 Turning the fish over to the other side is necessary if the pan you are using is too wide and the fish is not totally immersed in the liquid.
-Flip the fish over during halfway through the cooking process.

 (Learn more about COOKING RICE, THE FILIPINO WAY.)